eaton/angrylittletree/_drafts/2012-xx-xx-the-great-inline-editing-debate.md

 - WYSIWYG editing

 Contextual editing is critical; client-side editing is plumbing, and it's extremely valuable.
 WYSIWYG is problematic but has a place inside of well structured content.
 Inline is trickier.

+> Most content management tools have a "preview" button so the person who's editing content can see how it will look when it's published.
+It's one of the most requested features from content creators.
+When you click on that button, what does it show you?

+> Why, the desktop website, of course!

+> …There's no way to show the content creators how their content might appear on a mobile website or in an app.
+The existence of the preview button reinforces the notion that the dekstop website is the "real" website and [anything else] is an afterthought.

 ###Understanding the pitfalls
 - Privileges the desktop web experience & the current design: makes anticipating impact elsewhere on the site and in other channels VERY hard